RoyalIcing/RoyalIcing/2023/introducing-orb.md

 )
 ```

-While I actually quite like the Lispy WebAssembly textual syntax, I’m sure you agree this feels quite different.
+While I actually quite like the Lisp-like WebAssembly textual syntax, I’m not sure I want to write a full program in it.

 ## Composable puzzle pieces